 It's no wonder new car buying is a daunting experience.
 For starters, there are a lot of extra options that can bump up the base price of a vehicle.
 And with car prices at all-time highs, few people are likely looking to make a new car loan longer or more expensive than necessary.

 Some of that optional equipment comes as dealer-installed options.
 These are accessories that the car dealer chooses and adds.
-Sometimes it's difficult to know when you're looking at dealer options vs. factory-installed options.
-Here's a hint: Take a look at the window sticker.
-Typically, dealer options aren't included on the official window sticker.
-Instead, you may find a second window sticker that lists the dealer options.
+Sometimes it isn't easy to know when looking at dealer options versus factory-installed options.
+Look at the official window sticker, and some options listed are what was put on at the factory.
+Some could be added when the car arrives at the port or the dealer.

 Can You Turn Down Dealer-Installed Options?

 Sometimes.
 A salesperson may offer extra items before the final price is reached or take certain things off.
 In some cases, such as with etching or protectors, it's impossible to take them off.
 But it's not in the dealer or salesperson's interest to remove them because it means less profit or commission.
 Your best bet is to ask, and if they say no, leave and find a car that doesn't have undesired extras attached to it.

 Sometimes.
 While some add-on accessories and services genuinely add to a car's value and resale value, others are just a way for car dealers to increase their profit margins.
 Others enhance the appearance or function you might want from the vehicle, while others are effectively worthless and a way to bump the price up when new.